Mortgage Calculator

 The concept of Ijarah is a well-established principle in Islamic jurisprudence.

-The principal documentation that underpins the home financing arrangement manifests this intention of the parties by outlining the constituent elements which create a valid Ijarah for the purposes of Shariah.
+The principal documentation that underpins the home financing arrangement manifests this intention of the parties by outlining the constituent elements which create a valid Ijarah for the purposes of Sharia.

 Justice (ret.)
 Mufti Muhammed Taqi Usmani provides a useful background to the use of Ijarah as a permissible mode of Islamic financing.
 In his text at page 109, he notes the following: